Harriot Stanton Blatch: Biography

 In 1881, Harriot Stanton worked with her mother, Matilda Joslyn Gage, and Susan B. Anthony on the History of Woman Suffrage.
 She contributed a major chapter to the second volume, in which she included the history of the American Woman Suffrage Association, a rival of Stanton and Anthony's National Woman Suffrage Association.
 This action helped to reconcile the two organizations.

-While in England, she performed a statistical study of rural English working women's conditions, for which she received her M.A. from Vassar.
-In the 1901 census Blatch is recorded as a visitor in Haslemere, Surrey in a house which formed part of the Haslemere Peasant Arts movement, a group which promoted the teaching of handicraft to rural women and girls.
-She also worked with English social reform groups, including the Women's Local Government Society, the Fabian Society, and the Women's Franchise League.
+While in England, she performed a statistical study of rural English working women's conditions, for which she received her M.A. from Vassar College.
+In the 1901 census Blatch is recorded as a visitor in Haslemere, Surrey, in a house which formed part of the Haslemere Peasant Arts movement, a group which promoted the teaching of handicraft to rural women and girls.
+She also worked with English social reform groups, including the Women's Local Government Society, the Fabian Society, the Central National Society for Women's Suffrage, and the Women's Franchise League.
 In the Women's Franchise League, she developed organizing techniques that she would later use in America.
+She was friends with early leading British campaigners for women's suffrage, including Elizabeth Clarke Wolstenholme-Elmy and Emmeline Pankhurst.